Documentation

 Database backups are exported as .osk files, which are encrypted with a password you choose during export.
 The encryption uses AES-256-GCM with a key derived from your password via PBKDF2-SHA256 (600,000 iterations).

-- Export: Settings > Database Admin > Export Backup.
+• Export: Settings > Database Admin > Export Backup.
 You will be prompted to set a password (minimum 8 characters) and confirm it.

-- Import: Settings > Database Admin > Import Backup.
-Select a
+• Import: Settings > Database Admin > Import Backup.
+Select a .osk file and enter the password used during export.

-.dbbackup files from older versions can still be imported without a password. - An incorrect password produces a clear error message.
+• An incorrect password produces a clear error message.
 The GCM authentication tag ensures tampered or corrupted backups are detected.

 Automation Vault Encryption